ferranJS/college-stuff/README.md

 # ADV2021

+## Unity

-Simple URP project, ready to be compiled for WebGL.
+Simple Universal Render Pipeline project, ready to be compiled for WebGL.